Dann00CS/ThrasherChromeExtension/README.md

 Developed in Python and JavaScript.

-Developed with web framework Django and with Beautiful Soup python library to scrape Thrasher Magazine website.
+Developed with Django web framework and Beautiful Soup python library to scrape Thrasher Magazine website.

 Time used: 1 week (more or less)